HL7NZ/nhi/input/pagecontent/ComplianceTestingImportantInformation.md

   border-collapse: collapse;
 }
 </style>
-<caption><b>These are optional tests which help cover off the ability for applications to cope with new format NHI numbers and to work with other HIP services</b></caption>
+<caption><b>These are optional tests which help cover off the ability for applications to cope with new format NHI numbers and to incorporate other HIP services</b></caption>
 <tr><th>Reference</th>
 <th>Purpose</th>
 <th>Input values</th>